-Trade Repositories(TR) are entities that maintain a centralised electronic database of OTC derivatives transaction data.
-The centralised database provides both a granular view of positions and exposures product-wise and counterparty-wise, as well as a ringside view of market concentration, and supports risk reduction, operational efficiency and cost savings for the market as a whole.
-Centralised collection of data on all OTC derivatives has enhanced transparency on trade positions, prices and transaction volumes and assists the regulator in effective monitoring of systemic risk.
-By centralising the collection, storage and dissemination of information in a consistent fashion, the TR can fulfill an important function as a credible source of data on OTC derivatives transactions for authorities, market participants and the public.
+Trade Repositories(TR) are entities that maintain a centralised electronic database of transaction data in OTC derivatives and Specified Instruments.
+The centralised database provides both a granular view of positions and exposures product-wise and counterparty-wise, as well as a ringside view of market concentration.
+It supports risk reduction, operational efficiency and cost savings for the market as a whole.
+Centralised collection of data on all OTC derivatives and Specified Instruments enhances the transparency by data dissemination on prices and transaction volumes and assists the regulator in effective monitoring of systemic risk.
+By centralising the collection, storage and dissemination of information in a consistent fashion, the TR can fulfill an important function of a credible source of data on OTC derivatives and Specified Instruments for authorities, market participants and the public.

-Keeping in view the need for adequate information regarding transactions concluded in the markets to ensure safety and to mitigate risks, RBI had mandated transaction level reporting for all Interbank INR IRS trades in August 2007, much before the advent of the financial crisis.
-RBI put in place a reporting mechanism for trades concluded in Credit Default Swaps when it introduced the instrument first for trading in Indian markets in Dec 2011.
+Keeping in view the need for adequate information regarding transactions concluded in the markets to ensure safety and to mitigate risks, RBI had mandated transaction level reporting for all Interbank INR IRS trades to CCIL in August 2007, much before the advent of the financial crisis.RBI had put in place a reporting mechanism for trades concluded in Credit Default Swaps when it introduced the instrument first for trading in Indian markets in Dec 2011.
 With the G20 mandate in Sept 2009, the concept of the Trade Repository was mooted.
-Thus, when RBI wanted to expand the scope of derivative transaction reporting to all other OTC Derivative Products, it did so by announcing the formation of a Trade Repository.
-The Clearing Corporation of India Ltd. (CCIL) was tasked with the responsibility of setting up a Trade Repository for all OTC Derivatives.
+Thus, when RBI wanted to expand the scope of OTC derivative transaction reporting to all other OTC Derivative Products, it did so by announcing the formation of a Trade Repository.
+The Clearing Corporation of India Ltd. (CCIL) was tasked with the responsibility of setting up a Trade Repository for all OTCDerivatives.
 The reporting was implemented in phases.
-CCIL has been designated as Trade Repository under Section 34A (2) of the Payments & Settlement Systems (PSS) Act 2007, as amended in 2015.
-RBI is alive to the needs of uniformity of standards across the globe and to the fact that the CCIL-TR framework should have sufficient flexibility to conform to international standards and best practices as they evolve depending upon their relevance in the Indian context.
+CCIL has been designated as a Trade Repository under the Payments & Settlement Systems (PSS) Act 2007, as amended in 2015.
+Dr Subir Gokarn, Deputy Governor, RBI in his inaugural address of CCIL-TR stated that "We are alive to the needs of uniformity of standards across the globe and to the fact that the CCIL-TR framework should have sufficient flexibility to conform to international standards and best practices as they evolve depending upon their relevance in the Indian context.
 As a Trade Repository for various OTC derivative instruments, CCIL has enhanced the level of transparency in the markets through dissemination and publication of data.